dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 <!--DHIS2-SECTION-ID:create_external_map_layer-->

 > **Note**
 >
-> DHIS 2 only supports the Web Mercator projection
+> DHIS2 only supports the Web Mercator projection
 > ([EPSG:3857](https://epsg.io/3857)) so make sure that the external
 > service supports this projection.